Flaviusns/reto_dApp/README.md

 ![](https://i.imgur.com/7kz7VH2.jpg)

-# Charitaffle - NFT Raffle dApp for Charity
+# Charitaffle || NFT Raffle dApp for Charitable Causes

 Charitaffle is a decentralized platform that allows you to transparently and securely organize fundraising for a charitable cause through the NFTs prize draw.